USCGC Alexander Hamilton: Attaching memorial plaque on Alexander Hamilton

-Team Blue Immersion, including divers Jonas Samuelsson, Aron Arngrimsson, Erik Brown, Chris Haslam in partnership with the diving company OceanReef returned to Alexander Hamilton in August 2013.
-On the assignment from the families related to the men that served on the cutter during World War II the Team dived down and attached a memorial plaque on the ship.
+Team Blue Immersion in partnership with the diving company OceanReef returned to Alexander Hamilton in August 2013.
+On the assignment from the families related to the men that served on the cutter during World War II the team dived down and attached a memorial plaque on the ship.
 The plaque listed all men that served and died during the attack by the German Type VII submarine on 29 January 1942, just seven and a half weeks after the attack on Pearl Harbor.

 On August 10, just two days before the Team Blue Immersions reached the 1937 Alexander Hamilton, a new USCGC Hamilton was launched in the water for the first time.
 This ship is the sixth cutter named after Alexander Hamilton.